GhiselleBR/atlas-pm-/README.md

 ## 🎯 Overview

-Atlas is a conversational AI assistant designed to help Product Owners reduce time spent on repetitive operational tasks.
-Rather than replacing PM judgment, it automates the mechanical aspects of backlog management, allowing POs to focus on strategic decisions.
+Atlas is a conversational AI assistant designed to help **Product Owners and Product Managers** reduce time spent on repetitive operational tasks.
+Rather than replacing product judgment, it automates the mechanical aspects of backlog management, allowing product professionals to focus on strategic decisions.

 **Built by:** [Ghiselle Butrón](https://linkedin.com/in/ghiselle-butron-reyes)
 **Timeline:** 1 week (November 2024)